 Dilution means a reduction, either in value (known as economic dilution) or relative ownership (known as percentage dilution).
 Both can occur together, or one can occur and not the other.

 Dilution happens when a company issues new stock or an investor converts convertible instruments (for example, convertible debt or convertible preference shares) to ordinary shares.

 Percentage dilution reduces the relative power that a shareholder has in setting the direction or the company and controlling the operation.
-If a company issues new shares and one shareholder doesn't buy more of them from the new issue, then the number of shares he owns as a percentage of the total number issued decreases.
+If a company issues new shares and one shareholder doesn't buy more of them from the new issue, then the number of shares they own as a percentage of the total number issued decreases.
 Of course, in order not to suffer percentage dilution, they need to buy at least the percentage of the new issue that equals their old ownership percentage.
 For example, a member who owns 30% of the company before an issue must buy at least 30% of the new shares to remain a 30% owner after the issue.

 The decision to issue share capital is not one that by default requires unanimous agreement by all shareholders.
 Sometimes, the decision can even be made by the directors alone.

-The investment rationale of a large investor's stake is likely to depend on his relatively stronger position to control decisions.
+The investment rationale of a large investor's stake is likely to depend on their relatively stronger position to control decisions.
 They may find that a decision by the board dilutes their ability to control other issues that require shareholder approval and that have greater impact on the value of their investment.